 “And I’ve been accused of making art with a capital A – as if that, too, was a crime.”
 Walking around his big, bright new exhibition at the Marian Goodman Gallery in London, it is hard to see why these suspicions of Wall’s elaborately staged images still linger, 37 years after they first went on show.
 We Thought These People Looked Weird.
 A Closer Look Left Us Absolutely Speechless.
 January 6, 2014 in Art, Body Art, Carving, Installation, Painting, People, Realism, Sculpture OK well the title of this blog is a little misleading as we’ve known about Australian ex-pat Ron Mueck‘s works for some time and have been speechless every time we’ve had the opportunity to see them in “the flesh”.

 Ron continues to amaze with his sculptures.
-He used to be a model maker and puppeteer for television and films (for example, he created Ludo the gentle giant in Labyrinth).
 Optical Float Paintings Suspended in Layers of Glass by Wilfried Grootens.
 Artist Wilfried Grootens paints extraordinary figures comprised of dots and tendrils sandwiched between dozens of laminate glass layers.